 Three pronged approach.
 Players on the left, right and then in the center.
 The keeper has a hard time picking a side to lean to or anticipate diving to when he doesn’t know who’s going to take it.
 Picture Beckham, Giggs, and Rooney standing around the ball, one on the left, one on the right and then one at the top of the ball.
 Not a pleasant site for a keeper to see.

-One player stands in front of the ball and the player at the top of the ball runs up and strikes the ball.
-Keeper won’t see the ball until the last second.
+One player stands in front of the ball and the player ready to take the free kick runs up and strikes the ball as the other player spins away.
+The goalkeeper won’t see the ball until the last second.
 Hopefully when it’s too late to reach the ball.

 The quick free kick before the keeper and the wall have are set.
 Make sure the referee hasn’t said they’re going to blow their whistle before the kick can be taken.